-Fifthly, The more effectually to carry on these Works of Darkness, studied Artifices and invented Colours have been made use of to run down Religion and Virtue as prejudicial to Society, and detrimental to the State; and to recommend Luxury, Avarice, Pride, and all kind of Vices, as being necessary to Publick Welfare, and not tending to the Destruction of the Constitution : Nay, the very Stews themselves have had strained Apologies and forced Encomiums made in their Favour and produced in Print, with Design, we conceive, to debauch the Nation.
+Fifthly, The more effectually to carry on these Works of Darkness, studied Artifices and invented Colours have been made use of to run down Religion and Virtue as prejudicial to Society, and detrimental to the State; and to recommend Luxury, Avarice, Pride, and all kind of Vices, as being necessary to Publick Welfare, and not tending to the Destruction of the Constitution: Nay, the very Stews themselves have had strained Apologies and forced Encomiums made in their Favour and produced in Print, with Design, we conceive, to debauch the Nation.

-These Principles having a direct Tendency to the Subversion of all Religion and Civil Go-vernment, [446] our Duty to the Almighty, our Love to our Country, and Regard to our Oaths, obliege us to Present 1
+These Principles having a direct Tendency to the Subversion of all Religion and Civil Go-[446]vernment, our Duty to the Almighty, our Love to our Country, and Regard to our Oaths, obliege us to Present1 as the Publisher of a Book, intituled, The Fable of the Bees; or Private Vices Publick Benefits.
+2d Edit.
+1723.